stanistan/crela/README.md

 Without the alias `HNArticle => articles`, the key would default to `hnarticles`.

-## Todo

-- Options for Async (seems out of the scope of this library)
-- A better delayed type (with some semantics for reading/writing), probably not happening
-- tests for the Core namespace
 - publish versioned on clojars and add that to the readme (dep on tests)

 ## License